Drawing and Painting

 She has four coveted RHS Gold medals amongst other awards and has work in the RHS Lindley Library, the Hunt Institute of Botanical Documentation, Pittsburgh, USA and the Chelsea Physic Garden archives as well as private collections worldwide.

-She has written leaflets and magazine articles on botanical painting.
+Julia has also written leaflets and magazine articles on botanical painting.

 Anna Haigh BSc (Hons) University of Bristol